xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/configuring_the_multi-vendor_addon.md

         The commission will be charged automatically when a buyer pays for an order containing products supplied by a vendor.
 You will be able to see the commission you earned on any vendor order in the Orders list section.
         Please note that the setting  "Order shipping cost based commission rate" applies only to the "Vendors as separate shops" multivendor mode (In the "Warehouse" mode, no shipping cost based commission is calculated, since the products of all the vendors are shipped from the same warehouse).

+    *   **Sales tax is the responsibility of** (Site owner / Vendor): This setting is only active in the "Vendors as separate shops" Multivendor mode.
+Use it to specify who should be responsible for the collection of sales tax and the payment of the tax that has been collected to the government: the store owner/storefront operator or the vendors.
+The setting affects tax rates configured using the Sales Tax and Canadian Taxes addons.
+If your store uses automated tax calculation with AvaTax or TaxJar addon, the value in this field is also used to determine the nexus.

     *   **Minimal vendor balance to request a payout**: Use this field to set a minimum amount of money that a vendor must have on their account balance to be able to request a payout of their earnings.

     *   **Enable email notification for payout requests**: This setting toggles the "Vendor request for payment" email notification.
 (If this setting is active, the store owner gets an email notification when a vendor submits a payout request.
 If it is disabled, no email notification is sent; a payment request simply appears as a "Request for payout" record in the transactions section.)